the pond report

 With the addition of a shore mounted air-compressor and an efficient diffuser system you will find that this creation of movement is the most crucial factor in controlling Eurasian Milfoil.
 There is no real conclusive evidence to conclude that the addition of moving water will eliminate the growth of Eurasian Milfoil but the alteration of the ecosystem by the addition of the water movement of an aerator that will eliminate any stagnant waters and once that happens more natural organisms are able to thrive and while Eurasian Milfoil doesn't have any natural predators there can be natural insects like mites that will feed on them!
 Let us look at how the circulation component, which also adds a considerable amount of oxygen, can create a positive alteration of the aquatic ecosystem.

-While it can promote a continuation of the natural pond and lake turn-over cycles and helps to control, but not eliminate, Eurasian Milfoil though does not have structures designed to over-winter: There is a shortage of pertinent information regarding controlling string algae, matt algae and other nuisance plant growth and we have seen more and more people looking for alternative treatments for Eurasian Milfoil as opposed to using harsh poisons and chemicals and algaecides.
+While it can promote a continuation of the natural pond and lake turnover cycles and helps to control, but not eliminate, Eurasian Milfoil though does not have structures designed to over-winter: There is a shortage of pertinent information regarding controlling string algae, matt algae and other nuisance plant growth and we have seen more and more people looking for alternative treatments for Eurasian Milfoil as opposed to using harsh poisons and chemicals and algaecides.
 We are seeing more and more people using the benefits of aeration and water circulation to help slow and somewhat control the infestation and spread of Eurasian Milfoil.

 A long term approach is the best approach; dealing with issues of shoreline erosion are a good start as is the entire management of the watershed.
-Practices that avoid the influx of Phosphorous will help as will helping reduce bottom muck and build-up on the pond bottom; thus, using beneficial bacteria and aeration, while it may not be the miracle cure that most of us are after, it is still one of the best long-term approaches to dealing with this pesky plant!
+Practices that avoid the influx of Phosphorous will help as will helping reduce bottom muck and buildup on the pond bottom; thus, using beneficial bacteria and aeration, while it may not be the miracle cure that most of us are after, it is still one of the best long-term approaches to dealing with this pesky plant!
 A good supportive strategy of lake management has, in many cases, been able to transform a milfoil infested lake into a thriving and very beautiful aquatic habitat.

 Patience...